 The world is a changing.
 Credit Savvy and Clear Score are taking Australia inline with the US with increased awareness and action around Credit Score.

-In addition to credit scoring, judgements about expenses will also become more transparent.
+In addition to credit scoring, judgements about expenses must also become more transparent.
 In Australia the Household Expenditure Measure is a set of benchmarks about what normal people spend across various spending categories and demographic situations.
-It is used in the lending process to judge how truthful or complete people are being .
+It is used in the lending process to judge how truthful or complete people are being.
 An alternative method used by some lenders to calculate basic living expenses, is the Henderson Poverty Index (HPI).